Deformation quantisation for $(-2)$-shifted symplectic structures: Compatible quantisations on derived affine schemes

 \subsection{Compatibility of quantisations and symplectic structures}

 We will now develop the notion of compatibility between a (truncated) generalised $(-2)$-shifted pre-symplectic structure and a (truncated) $E_{-1}$ quantisation.
 The case $k=1$ recovers the notion of compatibility between $(-2)$-shifted pre-symplectic and Poisson structures from \cite{poisson}.
-From now on we fix a semi-smooth CDGA $A$ over $R$.
+From now on we fix a CDGA $A$ over $R$ for which $(\Spec A_0, A)$ is an affine dg manifold.

 \begin{proposition} Given $S \in ((G*\tilde{F})^2Q\widehat{\Pol}(A,\nabla,-2)/G^k)^{1}$, there is a chain map

 of graded associative $R[\hbar]/\hbar^{k}$-modules, respecting the filtrations $(G*\tilde{F})$; this is induced by the maps